opf/openproject/docs/installation-and-operations/misc/textile-migration/README.md

 ## Markdown and WYSIWYG features

-With the migration of Markdown, we have introduced a quasi-WYSIWYG powerd by CKEditor5  that will make editing in all formattable fields of OpenProject much easier.
+With the migration of Markdown, we have introduced a quasi-WYSIWYG powered by CKEditor5 that will make editing in all formattable fields of OpenProject much easier.
 The output format of that editor is still Markdown.